 1: We’re taking the “Simplicity Mantra” way too far!

-We are all familiar with JL Collins’ work “The Simple Path to Wealth” or Mr. Money Mustache’s post “The Shockingly Simple Math Behind Early Retirement“.
+We are all familiar with JL Collins’ work “The Simple Path to Wealth” (paid link) or Mr. Money Mustache’s post “The Shockingly Simple Math Behind Early Retirement“.
 I mostly agree with the “simplicity” part.
 I kept my retirement savings very simple, too.
 Invest in index funds.
 Automate your investments and take the emotions out and watch the money grow.
 If the market keeps rallying that’s great.
 But even if the market tanks like in 2007-2009, that’s not the end of the world either.
 Keep investing and make Dollar-Cost-Averaging work for you.
 Some of my best investments with the highest IRR are the contributions from March 2009, right around the market bottom!
 If this kind of simple index investment style is OK for someone with six letters (Ph.D., CFA) behind his name and years of experience in the asset management industry, it should work for the vast majority of FIRE enthusiasts.

 But just to be sure, not everything is simple while saving for retirement!
 The more serious challenge during the accumulation phase is the psychological part.
 Staying on course, resisting the overconsumption and conspicuous consumption temptations, and not losing your nerves during volatile markets.